Integration up North

 - Research: interim briefing note Initial findings from our local research project investigating the settlement and integration experiences of newly-arrived third country nationals living in the North of England.

 - Introduction to migration a series of booklets on migration, covering issues such as key terms, rights and entitlements.
+We have recently launched a new booklet in this series, 'Migrant Youth' [March 2015].

 - Local migration profiles [LMPs] – documents describing the main migration trends and data available for particular areas of Yorkshire and Humber.
 You can download summaries of recent local migration profiles from the statistics pages.